OCA/project/business_requirement_deliverable/README.rst

 Business Requirement Deliverable
 ================================

-This module is part of a set ("Business Requirement") and provides the basic models for business analysis and time estimation.
+This module is part of a set ("Business Requirement") and provides the basic models for business requirement and time estimation.

 Installation
 ============